 Jump rope involves moving on the balls of your feet.
 This helps develop quick footwork, agility, speed, and power.

-So if you’re into sports such as hockey, basketball, volleyball, etc. where you have to change direction super-fast, jumping rope can be extremely beneficial.
+So if you’re into sports such as hockey, basketball volleyball, etc. where you have to change direction super-fast, the skipping rope exercise benefits are plenty.

 13. Has a meditative effect

 Cranking out 100 uninterrupted jumps on a skipping rope is no easy feat.
 Your mind and body have to be fully focused on one thing – to maintain a steady rhythm.
 And once you find your rhythm, you can just shut everything out – that looming deadline at work, your never-ending to-do list, and whatnot.

 14. Is portable

 It’s easy to lose track of your fitness goals when you’re traveling.
 But not with a skipping rope.

 Pack them into your travel bag and you’re good to go.